 Death By Product

-Yes, the death can be from a defective electronic product, a faulty motor vehicle or aftermarket part.
+Yes, the death can be from a defective electronic product, a faulty motor vehicle or aftermarket part, say these Miami lawyers for wrongful death.
 Other examples could be a motorcycle with a poor design.
 Also, recalled products, including medications can be responsible for a wrongful death.
 And the manufacturer(s) can be held negligent.

 Medical malpractice can be responsible for the death of a person.
 The death may be caused by medical practices, medical procedures by an inexperienced or untrained medical professional, inappropriate care in conjunction with other medical professionals, and other types of medical errors.